 Then a few years ago, after learning more about food waste and vowing to make the most of every ingredient, I decided not to toss the seeds.
-Instead, I roasted them, and guess what?
-Those crispy, crunchy seeds were super easy to make!
-Their nutty flavor was seriously addictive—they didn’t even make it to the pantry.
-My family gobbled them all up, risking burned fingers, straight from the sheet tray.
+Instead, I roasted them and realized that crispy, baked pumpkin seeds are super easy to make!
+Their nutty flavor was so addictive, they didn’t even make it to the pantry.
+My family gobbled them up, risking burned fingers, straight from the sheet tray.

-The best part?
-The snack is incredibly healthy.
-Pumpkin seeds are high in protein and fiber, and they’re a good source of minerals like zinc and iron.
-So save those seeds and join our Test Kitchen experts as we share how easy it is to roast them.
+The best part is, pumpkin seeds are good for you.
+They’re high in protein and fiber, and they’re a good source of minerals like zinc and iron.
+You can even cook with pumpkin seed oil.
+So the next time you make jack-o’-lanterns, save the insides and follow our Test Kitchen’s step-by-step guide for how to roast pumpkin seeds.

-2 cups fresh pumpkin seeds, or whatever you scoop from one pumpkin
+- 2 cups fresh pumpkin seeds, or whatever you scoop from 1 pumpkin

-3 tablespoons butter, melted, or an equal amount of the cooking oil of your choice
+- 3 tablespoons butter, melted, or an equal amount of your favorite cooking oil

-Preheat oven to 250°.
-Line a large sheet pan with aluminum foil and lightly grease it with butter or oil.
-This reduces cleanup later…trust me on this.
+Preheat the oven to 250°F. Line a large sheet pan with aluminum foil and lightly grease it with butter or oil.
+This reduces cleanup later—trust us on this!

-Test Kitchen tip: Why preheat?
-Preheating the oven ensures that the seeds heat evenly.
+Test Kitchen Tip: Preheating your oven will help the pumpkin seeds cook evenly.
 The result: perfectly roasted, crispy pumpkin seeds.

 Most of us are pretty familiar with this part from a lifetime of pumpkin carving.
 Using a sharp, sturdy knife, cut around the top of the pumpkin and remove the “lid.”
 Using a large spoon, scrape the sides of the pumpkin to remove the seeds and pulp.
 Place everything—pulp and all—in a large bowl.

-Step 3: Separate the Gunk From the Seeds
+Step 3: Separate the gunk from the pumpkin seeds

-This used to be the part I dreaded (that slimy, stringy pumpkin flesh!), but it’s actually much easier than I thought.
+You might be wondering, “Do you have to clean pumpkin seeds before roasting?”
+The answer is yes.
+I used to dread handling that slimy, stringy pumpkin flesh, but it’s actually much easier than I thought.
 Just use your fingertips to pull the seeds free.
 Leave the large pieces of pumpkin pulp in the bowl as you transfer the seeds to a colander.
 They’ll still look pretty goopy—don’t worry.